The 25 Most Dangerous Cities for Drivers [+Car Theft Rates]

 Driving has long been a leading cause of death among teens—young drivers have less experience and are more likely to engage in risky driving behavior.
 There has been a slight rise in traffic fatalities over the past five years, but the longer-term trend shows that fewer people are dying as a result of car accidents.

 Despite safety improvements over the past 25 years, certain times of the day and week are still more dangerous than others for drivers.
 Car accidents can occur at any time, but data from the NHTSA shows that fatal accidents are more likely to occur on nights and weekends.
-In 2017, there were 70 percent more fatal accidents between 6-9 PM than between 6-9 AM.
-Likewise, compared to Monday-Thursday, Friday-Sunday saw 25 percent more fatal crashes per day.
+In 2017, there were 70% more fatal accidents between 6-9 PM than between 6-9 AM.
+Likewise, compared to Monday-Thursday, Friday-Sunday saw 25% more fatal crashes per day.

 Timing is not the only factor that influences traffic fatalities; location matters too.
 The likelihood of getting into any car accident is higher in urban areas, but the likelihood of being involved in a fatal accident is higher in rural areas.
-According to the IIHS, only 19 percent of Americans live in rural areas and 30 percent of the miles traveled by vehicles occur in rural areas, but almost half of traffic fatalities happen in these locations.
+According to sources, only 19% of Americans live in rural areas and 30% of the miles traveled by vehicles occur in rural areas, but almost half of the traffic fatalities happen in these locations.
 Within rural areas, crash deaths are also more likely to occur on local and collector roads rather than on interstates.

-According to the Federal Highway Administration, rural collector roads and local roads may not be fully paved or have clearly delineated directions of travel, increasing the likelihood of collision.
+As an example, rural collector roads and local roads may not be fully paved or have clearly delineated directions of travel, increasing the likelihood of a collision.
 In addition, the speed limit on rural roads is usually higher than on urban roads, and crashes that occur at higher speeds can be more severe.
 These factors are compounded by limited (or delayed) access to health care services in many rural areas.

 TRENDING